 Crypto donations continue to pour in around the world

-The global crypto community has rallied behind Ukraine’s government and its people.
-Donations currently valued at over $60 million dollars USD (6) have been sent to the Ukrainian government by people all over the world.
+The global crypto community has rallied behind the Ukrainian government and its people.
+Crypto donations currently valued at over $60 million dollars USD (6) have been sent to the Ukrainian government by people all over the world.

 Some call crypto a double-edged sword for Ukraine

 This has been a tale of two stories, though.
-While cryptocurrencies have been able to bolster the coffers of the Ukrainian government, there is still fear that the neutrality of the technology could be used in ways that would hinder Ukraine’s ability to defend itself.
+While cryptocurrency donations have been able to bolster the coffers of the Ukrainian government, there is still fear that the neutrality of the technology could be used in ways that would hinder Ukraine’s ability to defend itself.

 Mykhailo Fedorov, Ukraine’s vice-prime minister, sent a tweet last week that urged crypto exchanges to ban Russian users.
-The thought being that this would negate the ability of Russian oligarchs and businesses from skirting sanctions through digital assets.
+The thought being that this would mitigate the ability of Russian oligarchs and businesses from skirting sanctions through virtual assets.

-This prompted a backlash from many prominent crypto exchanges that argued moves like this would disproportionately harm ordinary Russians, while not doing much in the way of impacting Russia’s war effort.
+This prompted a backlash from many prominent crypto exchanges that argued moves like this would disproportionately harm ordinary Russians, while not doing much in the way of actually helping the Ukrainian government.
 (8)

 Though it may be hard to swallow for some, this assertion by leaders in the crypto industry does actually seem to be correct for the time being.
 Adoption of digital assets is still far too nascent for crypto to provide any immediate escape valve for Vladimir Putin.
 Russia’s half trillion dollars in largely immobilized reserve assets is equivalent to 5-10X the daily trading volume of all cryptocurrencies combined.
 There’s just not enough liquidity in the system to currently make much of a difference.
 (9)